Sophia Y. Tsai, Ph.D.

 Drs.
 Tsai and Tsai have played an essential role in creating a new field on nuclear orphan receptors.
 Their nomination for this award was based on major contributions to the role of COUP-TFII.
-They showed that COUP-TFII is overexpressed in metastatic prostate cancer and its epxression is an excellent prognostic marker for aggressive prostate cancer.
+They showed that COUP-TFII is overexpressed in metastatic prostate cancer and its expression is an excellent prognostic marker for aggressive prostate cancer.
 They further showed that COUP-TFII could break down the barrier inducted by indolent prostate cancer and promote the progression of cancer into an aggressive state.
-In another study, they found that COUP-TFII controls ~50% of the expression of all atrium and ventricle specific genes, which suggests that COUP-TFII is the major regulator determining the specification of atrium vs ventricle during heart development.
-Finally, they showed that COUP-TFII directly regulated the expression of both Eya1 and Wt1 in the metanephric mesnechyme.
+In another study, they found that COUP-TFII controls ~50 percent of the expression of all atrium and ventricle specific genes, which suggests that COUP-TFII is the major regulator determining the specification of atrium vs ventricle during heart development.
+Finally, they showed that COUP-TFII directly regulated the expression of both Eya1 and Wt1 in the metanephric mesenchyme.
 Their findings show that COUP-TFII plays a central role in the specification of metanephric fate and in the maintenance of metanephric mesenchyme proliferation and survival by acting as a crucial regulator of Eya1 and Wt1 expression.

 Drs.
 Tsai and Tsai’s nomination was based on the following publications:

 Qin J, Wu SP, Creighton CJ, Dai F, Xie X, Cheng CM, Frolov A, Ayala G, Lin X, Feng XH, Ittmann MM, Tsai SJ, Tsai MJ, Tsai SY.
 COUP-TFII inhibits TGF-β-induced growth barrier to promote prostate tumorigenesis.
 Nature 2013 Jan 10; 493(7431):236-40.